Inquests & Inquiries

 cases & work of note

 - In Re.
-S (2018): acting for the family whose 21-year-old daughter died after consuming internet-purchased Dinitrophenol (‘DNP’) slimming pills that caused her to fatally overheat, having been admitted to an overwhelmed NHS accident and emergency department.
-A week-long Inquest included consideration of Article 2 ECHR, and expert evidence from international and national experts in forensic toxicology, pharmacology, and intensive care.
+S: Michael acted for the family whose 21-year-old daughter died after consuming internet-purchased Dinitrophenol (‘DNP’) slimming pills that caused her to fatally overheat, having been admitted to an overwhelmed NHS accident and emergency department.
+A week-long Article 2 Inquest heard expert evidence from international and national experts in forensic toxicology, pharmacology, and intensive care.
 In spite of the Suicide conclusion, significantly substandard care was identified in the Acute NHS Trust’s treatment of toxic substances, and a Prevention of Future Deaths report invited the Home Office to consider making it illegal to possess, sell, or purchase the drug in question in future.
-The Inquest attracted significant local and national media attention.
+The Inquest attracted significant local and national media attention, and as a result of the family’s campaigning efforts, the substance will be classed as a poison from October 2023.

 - In Re.
-Atkinson (2017): acting for a private healthcare provider’s mental health staff, who were caring for a female inmate in a Category A prison.
+Atkinson: Michael acted for a private healthcare provider’s mental health staff, who were caring for a female inmate in a Category A prison.
 The prisoner was found dead, having been previously viewed with a ligature around her neck for some time.
 Although there was criticism of the prison service staff’s response, the private healthcare provider’s mental health staff were in fact praised for their new Ligature policy, which was incepted to prevent a repeat of the circumstances surrounding the death in question.

 - In Re.
-Masters (2016): acting for mental health Trust clinicians caring for a schizophrenic female patient with a significant self-harming history, who eventually died from self-inflicted injuries that were undiscovered for a significant period.
+Masters: Michael acted for mental health Trust clinicians caring for a schizophrenic female patient with a significant self-harming history, who eventually died from self-inflicted injuries that lay undiscovered for a significant period.
 An 8-day Article 2 Inquest with a jury was required.

 - In Re.
-C (2016): acting for paediatric hospital clinical staff caring for a 12-year-old female patient who succumbed to E. Coli in an immunosuppressed state following cancer treatment.
+C: Michael acted for paediatric hospital clinical staff caring for a 12-year-old female patient who succumbed to E. Coli in an immunosuppressed state following cancer treatment.

 - In Re.
-S (2015): acting for a mental health nurse responsible for the care of an 18-year-old suffering from epilepsy and autism, who died whilst in the bath.
+S: Michael acted for a mental health nurse responsible for the care of an 18-year-old suffering from epilepsy and autism, who died whilst in the bath.
 A 2-week Article 2 Inquest with a jury ensued; attracting significant media attention.

 - In Re.
-Renney (2015): acting for NHS Trust mental health clinicians caring for a female patient, who died from hanging using a previously unconsidered ligature point.
+Renney: Michael acted for NHS Trust mental health clinicians caring for a female patient, who died from hanging using a previously unconsidered ligature point.
 A 3-day Article 2 Inquest with a jury was required.

 - In Re.
-Gough (2015): acting for a private care home following the death of a resident whilst undertaking unsupervised personal care.
+Gough: Michael acted for a private care home following the death of a resident whilst undertaking unsupervised personal care.
 Effecting a significant shift in the operative cause of death resulted in no adverse findings or PFDR matters against the care home.

 - In Re.
-Esegbona (2015): representing a private national care home organisation, following the death of a resident receiving complex tracheostomy care.
+Esegbona: Michael represented a private national care home organisation, following the death of a resident receiving complex tracheostomy care.
 Extensive scrutiny of the care home’s national care standards allowed the matter to conclude with no adverse findings or PFDR matters against the care home.

 - In Re.
-Lawrence (2015): representing a Defendant Trust at a 6-day Inquest following a young female inmate’s self-inflicted death.
+Lawrence: Michael represented a Trust at a 6-day Inquest following a young female inmate’s self-inflicted death.
 Adverse findings were likely to have had far-reaching implications for all mental health services provided for all young persons in custody.
 However, critical examination of all clinical expert evidence resulted in a Conclusion of Misadventure, with the jury expressing praise for the conduct of Trust staff, and no PFDR concerns.

 - In Re.
-Holmes (2015): acting for a Trust in an aortic valve intervention case, following the misplacing of a valvuloplasty balloon.
+Holmes: Michael acted for a Trust in an aortic valve intervention case, following the misplacing of a valvuloplasty balloon.
 A conclusion of natural causes reflected the evidence that any inaccurate placing of the balloon during transcatheter aortic valve implantation was unrelated to the patient’s deterioration and death, and hence no PFDR matters arose.

 - In Re.
-CNG (2014): acting for a Defendant Trust in a 3-week prison suicide Inquest invoking Article 2 of the ECHR.
-Civil proceedings in relation to the same are ongoing.
+CNG: Michael acted for a Defendant Trust in a 3-week prison suicide Inquest invoking Article 2 ECHR.

 - In Re.
-Kelly (2014): acting for the family of passengers that crashed during an alleged police pursuit.
+Kelly: Michael acted for the family of passengers that crashed during an alleged police pursuit.

 - In Re.
-K (2013): acting for the family of a teenager that suffered a sudden unexpected death, following a suspected but unwitnessed seizure.
+K: Michael acted for the family of a teenager that suffered a sudden unexpected death, following a suspected but unwitnessed seizure.
 A regulation 28 Report to Prevent Future Deaths was duly made in relation to paediatric neurology referrals that were deemed to contravene NICE guidelines.